CodingClubUC3M/codingclubuc3m.netlify.com/content/contribute/_index.md

 GitHub.
 Then, a reviewer from the organization shall be assigned, and changes may be discussed and requested.
 The main advantage of this method is that Netlify also deploys PRs, so that the result can be previewed online before publishing.

+Your materials, as the rest of contents of the website, will be licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Timeframe and milestones